dennisgbrown/continuous_auth/README.md

 - Dongji Feng, dzf0023@auburn.edu
 - Tripp Isbell, cai0004@auburn.edu

-## Overview & Usage
+## Overview

+Basic Architecture for Genetic Programming and Competitive Coevolution (BAGPACC) to implement an simulated environment to support experiments in Continuous Authentication.

 This file is a quick guide to the code and other contents of this repository.
-Please see the accompanying final report for better context as to the actual purpose of this code.
+Please see the [accompanying final report](https://github.com/dennisgbrown/continuous_auth/blob/main/Continuous%20Auth%20Project%20Final%20Report.pdf) for better context as to the actual purpose of this code.

+## Usage

 Code was written in Python 3 and is all in the "code" folder.